zup-academy/java-spring-data-jpa-plugin/README.md

 The following steps show how to apply the plugin to an existing Java Spring Boot application.

-1. First, import the our stack if you haven't done it yet:
+1. First, import our stack if you haven't done it yet:
 ```sh
 stk import stack https://github.com/zup-academy/java-springboot-restapi-stack
 ```